MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/entities/sdkmessageprocessingstep.md

   - developer
 ---

-# Sdk Message Processing Step (SdkMessageProcessingStep) table/entity reference
+# Sdk Message Processing Step (SdkMessageProcessingStep) table/entity reference (Microsoft Dynamics 365 Field Service)

 Stage in the execution pipeline that a plug-in is to execute.